DBTrenches/tsqlscheduler/README.md

 - SQL 2016+ is required (tested on 2016, 2017)
 - [The server time must be UTC](#server-time)
 - Replicas that host jobs must be configured as a [readable secondary][readable-secondary]
 - All requisite DBs must be created and added to the AG before installation.
 - Deployment scripts use integrated security.
-Use of SQL Logins has not been tested but can be attempted but adding the appropriate [`Invoke-SqlCmd`][invoke-sqlcmd - BOL] flags in the [tsqlScheduler module](src/tsqlScheduler/tsqlScheduler.psm1).
+Use of SQL Logins has not been tested but can be attempted but adding the appropriate [`Invoke-SqlCmd`][invoke-sqlcmd - bol] flags in the [tsqlScheduler module](src/tsqlScheduler/tsqlScheduler.psm1).
 - Consider environment.
 Tasks in the HA scheduler with any dependencies outside the AG may not succeed after failover unless all dependencies are already available on the new primary.

 ## Managing Tasks